Can PUFAs in Fish Oil Supplements Prevent Breast Cancer?

 Some experts who have reviewed the report caution individuals against focusing entirely on fish for the reduction of breast cancer risks.
 It has been suggested that women whose diets contain a high amount of PUFAs might be more likely to have healthier habits in general than women whose consumption of PUFAs is low.

 Also, people should be reminded that since fish contains a good deal of mercury, there is also some risk involved to eating a lot of oily fish.
 In this case, fish oil supplements might be a better bet, as mercury is removed from many brands of these supplements.
+Anchovies typically have less mercury compared to larger predatory fish, making them a superior source for fish oil supplements.

 In addition to possibly lowering breast cancer risks, fish oil is also said to regulate abnormal heart rhythms, reduce risks for heart attack and death, improve cholesterol levels, and boost mental and cognitive health.
 Because fish oil does interact with some prescription medications however, it is important to consult with a health care provider before beginning a supplementary regimen.